 Harrisburg Young Professionals (HYP) is a group of young, active, civic-minded professionals who have a clear vision of Harrisburg’s future as a great place to live, work and play.
-We are part of a movement which is breathing new life into urban areas and lessening the negative impact of suburban sprawl.
-We are also working to prevent the migration of educated young people to larger cities (often referred to as “brain drain”) and to encourage those who have left to return to the Central Pennsylvania region.
+We are part of a movement that is breathing new life into urban areas and lessening the negative impact of suburban sprawl.
+We also work to prevent the migration of educated young people to larger cities (often referred to as “brain drain”) and to encourage those who have left to return to the Central Pennsylvania region.

 J. Alex Hartzler, former president of HYP, explains, “Harrisburg is a city we believe is poised to experience a long overdue renaissance…The energy, enthusiasm and talent of the new members stand out as most encouraging for the city’s future.”

-HYP serves as a catalyst in making Harrisburg a better place to live, work, and play, while developing and retaining future leaders.
+HYP serves as a catalyst in making Harrisburg a better place to live, work and play, while developing and retaining future leaders.

-There are currently 9 standing committees and two administrative committees.
+HYP has nine standing committees and two administrative committees.
 The chairpersons of the committees are nominated by the Nominating Committee and approved by a majority vote of the Board of Directors.
 The committees are:

 - Arts & Culture Committee